Ministry of Public Security Active Service Forces: Border Defense Corps

 Prior to the 2018 People's Armed Police reform, the People's Armed Police Border Defense Corps (武警边防部队 (Wǔjǐng Biānfáng Bùdùi)), more commonly known as the Ministry of Public Security Border Defense Corps (公安边防部队), was formerly China's primary border patrol agency.
-It's jobs were primarily intended to prevent drug trafficking, illegal immigration and smuggling.
+Its jobs were primarily intended to prevent drug trafficking, illegal immigration and smuggling.
 When it was active, The Border Defense Corps was under the command of the defunct Ministry of Public Security Border Control Department.

 The People's Armed Police Border Defense corps was officially disbanded on December 25, 2018.

 After the 2018 reform, the border defense corps was disbanded and transferred to the National immigration Administration, with its officers switching from being People's Armed Police to People's Police.
 From 1980 to the transferral of the Border Defense Corps, a total of 86 units and 519 personnel were awarded 1st class meritorious service medals, 411 units and 4614 personnel were awarded 2nd class meritorious service medals and 179 personnel were awarded martyr status.

 History

-The Tianjin Border Defense Corps can trace it's lineage back to March 1949, when the Tianjin Pier Inspection group and Port inspection group were established.
+The Tianjin Border Defense Corps can trace its lineage back to March 1949, when the Tianjin Pier Inspection group and Port inspection group were established.

 The Border Defense Armed Police was established in November 1949 as part of the Ministry of Public Security.

 In January 1980, the Border Defense Armed Police was renamed to the People's Armed Police Border Defense Corps.

 On June 19, 1982, the Border Defense Corps was handed to the newly established People's Armed Police.
 In August 1985, the Border Defense Corps was moved under the control of the Ministry of Public Security, however it was continued to be composed of PAP personnel.

 Out of six PAP personnel killed during the 1990 Barin uprising, four were Border Defense Corps personnel, including Lt.
 Col. Xu Xinjian.

 Sixteen personnel of the Border Defense Corps were killed in the 2008 Kashgar attack.

 Between September 18 and September 19, 2011, the Yadong Battalion and Yadong Border Checkpoint of the Border Defense Corps deployed 90 personnel, 11 vehicles and 30 tents to assist with disaster relief after the 2011 Sikkim Earthquake.

 In the aftermath of the April 2015 Nepal earthquake 21 officers of the Gyirong Border Checkpoint had all access routes cut off for 12 days, where they remained to provide disaster relief and assisted in helicopter evacuations of civilians on the 28th of April.
 During the same earthquake, Private Zhang Gaoyong of the Nyalam Border Checkpoint Patrol company was heavily injured while attempting to use his body as a human shield against incoming rocks to protect a child.
 He later recovered from his injuries.